Kaliexe/Custom-Editor-Scripts/README.md

 These are scripts I have made in Unity for the purpose of improving QoL.

-To use, simply download the repo or zip, unzip and drag the editor folder to the intended Unity project's own folder
+To use, simply download the repo or zip, unzip and drag everything but the screenshots folder to the intended Unity project's own folder

 //-------------------------------------------------------------------------------------------------------------------